 Tiny Pixels May Mean Worse Images

 The sad truth is that the Megapixel Myth gets the manufacturers to build cameras that offer way more pixels than you really need because megapixels are easy to market.
-More is better - but not always.
-As the individual sensors in your digital camera's imager become smaller and smaller, they receive less light, which means the computer inside your camera needs to turn up the gain.
-And when it does that, it also increases the image noise in your photos.
+More is better – but not always.
+As the individual sensors in your digital camera’s image sensor become smaller and smaller, they receive less light, which means that the microprocessor inside your camera needs to turn up the gain.
+And when it does that, it increases image noise in your photos.

-This isn't a problem with digital SLRs, because they use large imagers (typically around 22 x 15 mm), but the smaller digicams tend to use much smaller sensors (around 9 x 6.5 mm), and we're already seeing the results of that.
-Too many tiny sensors means more noise, which looks like grain in your photos.
-I've seen 4 x 6 snapshots shot on small, high MP cameras that have absolutely unacceptable levels of noise.
-And this only gets worse on low light situations, where the gain gets turned up even higher.
+This isn’t a problem with digital SLRs, because they use large image sensors (typically around 22 x 15 mm), but the smaller digicams tend to use much smaller sensors (around 9 x 6.5 mm), and we’re already seeing the results of that.
+[You don’t even want to know how tiny the sensors are in today’s smartphones!]
+Too many tiny pixels means more noise, which looks like grain in your photos.
+I’ve seen 4 x 6 snapshots shot on small, high MP cameras that have absolutely unacceptable levels of noise – and this only gets worse in low light situations, where the gain gets turned up even higher.

 Getting Great Quality Photos

 There are many factors in taking a technically good photo: sufficient light, a sharp lens, no camera shake, enough pixels, negligible image noise.
-My mobile phone takes 1.3 MP images, but they all look horrid on anything but a phone because the lens is terrible.
-My 8 MP digicam takes grainy images in low lights, and often with camera shake despite shake reduction technology.
+My mobile phone takes 1.3 MP images, but they all look horrid on anything but a phone’s small display because the lens is terrible.
+My 8 MP digicam takes grainy images in low lights, and often with camera shake despite the camera’s shake reduction technology.

 The best digital photos will almost always come from a DSLR because these cameras have large image sensors, which means less noise, and are invariably coupled with much better lenses than the garden variety digicam, both in terms of sharpness and lens speed (how much light they transmit) – and also because photographers who choose SLRs tend to be more involved in the process of creating photographs.

-Not that SLRs are for everyone: I shot film SLRs from 1973 until about five years ago, and had a digital Canon Rebel for a year or two.
+Not that SLRs are for everyone: I shot film SLRs from 1973 until about 2003, and I had a digital Canon Rebel for a year or two.
 I loved the photos but got tired of the bulk.

 Both cameras spend most of their time set at 3 MP, and they both have pretty pedestrian built-in flashes.
 I’d love to pick up the Kodak P20 Zoom Flash for the EasyShare someday, as that would provide a 25-30′ flash range, over twice that of the built-in flash, but it adds bulk and costs about $120.
 Still, for all those times when the built-in flash didn’t have the oomph, it would be a nice addition.

-It would be nice to someday add a DSLR to my stable, as those big sensors with low noise and high sensitivity coupled with fast lenses make for great low light shooting, but between the Dimage for snapshots and the EasyShare when you want more zoom range (gotta love that 24mm wide-angle setting), I'm good for now.
+It would be nice to someday add a DSLR to my stable, as those big sensors with low noise and high sensitivity coupled with fast lenses make for great low light shooting, but between the Dimage for snapshots and the EasyShare when I want more zoom range (I love that 24mm wide-angle setting!), I’m good for now.